confluentinc/ksql/docs/developer-guide/ksqldb-rest-api/query-endpoint.md

 - **row** (object): A single row being returned.
 This will be null if an error is being returned.
     - **row.columns** (array): The values of the columns requested.
 The schema of the columns was already supplied in **header.schema**.
-    - **row.tombstone** (boolean): the row is a deletion of a previously row.
+    - **row.tombstone** (boolean): Whether the row is a deletion of a previous row.
-    The **row.key** field contains the unique key of the row that has been deleted.
-    Prior to v2 of the API, tombstones were not returned as part of the response.
+    It is recommended that you include all columns within the primary key in the projection so that you can determine _which_ previous row was deleted.
 - **finalMessage** (string): If this field is non-null, it contains a final message from the server.
     This signifies successful completion of the query.
     No additional rows will be returned and the server will end the response.